-We have a rare opportunity to save 34 acres of “old Florida” or it will be developed with 32 homes.
-Located on the Braden River east of I-75, this 34-acre oasis of nature is home to an amazing diversity of plants and animals not normally seen in similar suburban areas.
-It is a piece of ‘Old Florida” with mature live oaks, tall longleaf pines, important wetlands that store water preventing flooding, the imperiled swallowtail kites and gopher tortoise.
-The land’s riverfront and floodplain forests are part of a corridor linking natural habitat along the Braden River.
-The Braden River is a source of drinking water for the City of Bradenton.
+This oasis of nature is home to an amazing diversity of plants and animals not normally seen in similar suburban areas.
+It is a piece of ‘Old Florida” with mature live oaks, tall longleaf pines, important wetlands that store water preventing flooding, and imperiled swallowtail kites and gopher tortoises.
+The land’s riverfront and floodplain forests are part of a corridor linking natural habitat along the Braden River and the Braden River is a source of drinking water for the City of Bradenton.

-Conservation Foundation of the Gulf Coast, this region’s nationally accredited land conservancy, is working with Manatee County, Friends of Keep Woods, and numerous residents throughout the community to conserve this land.
-This is only possible through a private/public partnership whereby the community raises the funds to buy the land and Manatee County will use their funds and resources to manage it as a natural area preserve into the future.
-If the property now-slated for development is acquired, Conservation Foundation will donate the adjoining 11.6 acres to the preserve, making it a total of 44 acres.
-Furthermore, Conservation Foundation will hold and enforce a perpetual conservation easement (permanent deed restrictions) that will ensure that the property remains a low-impact preserve, open to the public so that we can enjoy pristine nature while walking, hiking or birdwatching.
+Conservation Foundation of the Gulf Coast, this region’s nationally accredited land conservancy, worked with Manatee County, Friends of Keep Woods, and numerous residents throughout the community to conserve this land.
+This was possible through a public/private partnership whereby the community raised funds to help buy the land and Manatee County funded the balance.
+The Johnson Preserve at Braden River is owned and managed by Manatee County.
+Conservation Foundation is donating the adjoining 11.44 acres to the preserve, making the preserve a total of 43.82 acres.
+Conservation Foundation will hold and enforce a perpetual conservation easement (permanent deed restrictions) that will ensure that the property remains a low-impact preserve, open to the public so that we can enjoy pristine nature while walking, hiking or birdwatching.

-To make a pledge to support the acquisition of Braden River Preserve, please click here or call Andria Piekarz at (941) 918-2100.
+To be part of this conservation success, please donate here or call Andria Piekarz at (941) 918-2100.